cargo-bins/release-rust/README.md

 ### `release-separately`

-The action will create a tag and release for each crate, and upload the package for that crate to that release.
+The action will create a tag and release for each published crate, and upload the package (if any) for that crate to that release.
+It implies `package-separately: true`.

-The `release-notes`, `release-name`, and `release-tag` inputs will attempt to parse as JSON.
+The `release-notes` and `release-name` inputs will attempt to parse as JSON.
 If they are valid JSON, they will be parsed as an object mapping crate names to their respective values.
-If they are not valid JSON, they will be used as that value for all crates.
+If they are not, they will be used as that value for all crates.
 The `$default$` key can be used to specify a value that will be used for crates not otherwise present in the object.

-If `release-separately` is `true` _and_ `release-tag` is a single value, the action will fail, as it's not possible to use a single tag for multiple releases.
+See [Tag phase](#tag-phase) and [Release phase](#release-phase) for how this input affects them.

 ## Crates.io publish only mode